digidem/mapeo-mobile/patches/README.md

 Also introduces a change that fixes an issue where all ABIs are built by default (see https://github.com/nodejs-mobile/nodejs-mobile-react-native/issues/11).

+### Remove unnecessary gradle tasks related to mobile prebuilds detection support

+`nodejs-mobile-react-native` introduced support for detecting mobile prebuilds.
+When building the Android app, it performs a couple of additional steps related to this, but these break the caching approach that used to work to avoid building native deps unnecessarily.
+We comment out these steps as we don't currently rely on this feature.
+See https://github.com/nodejs-mobile/nodejs-mobile-react-native/issues/45 for more info.

 ## `react-native`

 This patch adds an environment variable `APP_VARIANT` with the app variant name